garfieldhamilton/shipstickschallenge/README.md

 - Api is hosted at http://34.206.71.174/products
 - Ruby version is 2.5.1p57 and Rails version is 5.2.0
 - Nginx runs as a proxy to a Puma instance
 - Mongo DB 3.4.16 is installed and running.
+The database is populated using a db/seeds.rb script that loads the products.json file located in lib/seeds/products.json

 ## The API